 As fish lovers, a trip to Iceland would have felt incomplete without trying the country’s famous seafood.
 And it’s safe to say that Iceland spoiled us.
+Of all the yummy Icelandic food that we tried including Skyr, Kleina, Geyser Bread, we loved their sea food.
 Every place we went to served absolutely fresh-off-the-dock seafood.
 The dishes themselves were lightly seasoned and cooked to perfection.
 One of the most memorable restaurants we visited was Humarhöfnin; a seafood joint in Höfn specialising in langoustines (white shellfish closely related to lobsters).

 We had reached Höfn late in the evening after a 270 km drive from Vík.
 Tired from the day’s activities, we checked into Nyibær Guesthouse where we were to spend the night and started figuring out options for dinner.
 The owner mentioned that there were a few good restaurants within walking distance and specifically recommended that we try the langoustines at Humarhöfnin.